giacrava/thesis-sbp-abm/README.md

 ## How to Run

+Option: provide a jupyer notebook with the dictionaries/lists that need to be passed to the program already set, just to change values
 Here also a section on the databases, how do they have to be constructed

 ## Files